mausimus/ShaderGlass/README.md

 In this mode a transparent floating window will apply a shader to anything behind it.

 This mode is not OBS-friendly, use Window Glass or Clone modes to capture/screenshot ShaderGlass.

+Requires Windows 10 2004 - on 1903/1909 you will see only a black window if you switch to this mode.

 Wikipedia in Chrome processed by crt-geom shader which applies scanlines and CRT curvature.